case-contract-testing/contract-case/packages/case-boundary/docs/case-boundary.boundarystatehandler.setup.md

 ## BoundaryStateHandler.setup() method

-Call the user's state setup function
+Call the user's state setup function.

+If the user provided no setup function, this should be a function that does nothing and returns a `BoundarySuccess`

 **Signature:**